livepeer/docs/docs/broadcasters/getting-started/playback-livestream.md

 ## Playback a Livestream

-### Using the Aqueduct Dashboard
+### Using the Catalyst Dashboard

-The Aqueduct dashboard (powered by MistServer) simplifies the process of serving a stream.
-To display your stream, replace the stream name placeholders with the stream name from the Aqueduct dashboard on port 4242 and embed the following code in your page.
+The Catalyst dashboard (powered by MistServer) simplifies the process of serving a stream.
+To display your stream, replace the stream name placeholders with the stream name from the Catalyst dashboard on port 4242 and embed the following code in your page.

 ```html
 <div class="mistvideo" id="<my_id>">